100 sports records and the stories behind them

 1976: Nadia Comaneci scores a perfect 10

 The Tampa Bay Buccaneers began play in 1976 and lost their first 26 NFL games.
-Tampa Bay finally won by defeating the New Orleans Saints, 33-14, in December 1977.
+The Bucs finally won by defeating the New Orleans Saints, 33-14, in December 1977.
 During the 26-game losing streak, the Buccaneers were shut out 11 times, and the 26 losses were by an average of 16 points.
+The second-worst NFL losing streak belongs to the Detroit Lions, with 19 straight in 2007-2009, a team that also lost 12 straight through mid-November 2021.

 1980: Kareem Abdul-Jabbar wins his sixth MVP

 Kareem Abdul-Jabbar’s record-breaking sixth MVP season came as the writing on the wall signaled a new heir apparent.
-Rookie Magic Johnson mesmerized crowds and stifled opponents with his magnificent play, and when Abdul-Jabbar went down with an injury in the 1980 NBA Finals, Johnson stepped in at center and won Finals MVP honors.
+His rookie teammate Magic Johnson mesmerized crowds and stifled opponents with his magnificent play, and when Abdul-Jabbar went down with an injury in the 1980 NBA Finals, Johnson stepped in at center and won Finals MVP honors.
+Michael Jordan, with five, has come closest to matching Kareem’s six-pack of MVP trophies.

 1983: Nolan Ryan becomes strikeout king